royaarian101/SLO-Net/README.md

 All the dictionaries were saved in pickle file format for further processing.

+*Please install the required packages using the requirements.txt file.*

 **Now run the file “Bimodal_model_classifier.py” with your prepared datasets.**

 The file "merged_model.ipynb" contains the equivalent code for execution in Google Colab.

 *For the **Optuna** code, please refer to : https://github.com/royaarian101/Optuna*